 -

-Consider the internal corner radii: Internal corner radii must be added to the parts.
-It should at least be 1/4 the depth of the cut and preferably around 1/2 the depth of cut (or as large the design allows) for cost savings.
-Whenever possible, minimize the depth of pockets and drill holes instead of milling shapes.
+Internal corner radii: Internal corner radii should be at least one quarter of the cut depth and preferably around one half of the cut depth, or as large as the design allows, for cost savings.
+Minimize pocket depth where possible, and use drilled holes instead of milling internal shapes.

 -